ojziff/als_genome_instability/README.md

 |                       |                       | SOD1                  |     8 |           |              |                                              |
 |                       |                       | 6 other ALS mutations |     9 |           |              |                                              |

-For each RNAseq dataset we process samples with nf-core/rnaseq v3.8.1 utilising alignment with STAR and read quantification with salmon.
-Differential gene expression was performed use DESeq2 and splicing with MAJIQ2, as per the rmarkdown scripts.
+For each dataset we processed samples with nf-core/rnaseq v3.8.1 utilising alignment with STAR and read quantification with salmon.
+Differential gene expression was performed use DESeq2.
+Differential splicing was analysed on polyA samples with MAJIQ2.
+Variant analysis was performed on Answer ALS samples using nf-core/rnavar v1.0.0.
+RNA fusion analysis was performed on paired-end datasets using nf-core/rnafusion v2.0.0.
 Schematics were created using Biorender.com.